hans25041/wordpress-docker/README.md

 ## Setup

 1. Make sure you have `docker` version *1.12.1* or higher and `docker-compose` *1.8.0* or higher installed.

         $ docker --version
         $ docker-compose --version

+   If either program is missing, go to the installation steps listed below.

 2. Build the wordpress and mariadb containers:

         $ docker-compose build